 4. Restore your orgs

 With Gearset, restoring your orgs to their exact previous state is easy.
-You can restore all records for a single object, including all their dependancies or choose to restore across multiple objects — including all their associated records.
+You can restore all records for a single object, including all their dependencies or choose to restore across multiple objects — including all their associated records.

 5. Archive your redundant data